BenIlies/netsec-relay-server/README.md

 python -m unittest discover -s tests
 ```

-# Client
+# Clients

-To see the client implementations, please navigate to the `clients` folder.
-There, you will find all the necessary information regarding the different functionalities that the clients offer.
+To see the clients implementation, please navigate to the `clients` folder.
+There, you will find all the necessary scripts and configuration files to run the different clients.

 ```bash
 cd clients